-Peepholes or door viewers are security devices that give a panoramic view if objects outside walls or doors.
-A concave lens is used to minimize the proportions of the objects and gives a wider view of the object or area.
+Peepholes or door viewers are security devices that give a panoramic view of objects outside walls or doors.
+A concave lens is used to minimise the proportions of the objects and gives a wider view of the object or area.

 These were some uses of a concave lens.
 Stay tuned with BYJU’S to learn more interesting Physics concepts with the help of interactive video lessons.

 Put your understanding of this concept to test by answering a few MCQs.
 Click ‘Start Quiz’ to begin!